foadsadr/crypto-portfolio-optimizer/README.md

 # Crypto Portfolio Optimizer
-Cryptocurrensies portfolio optimizer and simulator
+Cryptocurrencies portfolio optimizer and simulator

 ## Description
 Welcome to the Cryptocurrency Portfolio Optimizer – a dynamic tool designed for investors stepping into the world of cryptocurrencies.
 This project is an essential guide for those uncertain about which assets to include in their portfolio.
-By leveraging a powerful simulation (backtest) mechanism, it provides a data-driven approach to asset allocation.
+By leveraging a powerful simulation (backtest) mechanism, provides a data-driven approach to asset allocation.

 ## Key Features
 - Personalized Portfolio Simulation: Input your candidate cryptocurrencies and a specific time interval, and our tool will simulate (backtest) how these coins have performed historically.